AdrianLambertt/movie-review-site/README.md

 # movie-review-site

 Movie review site using the TMDB API for grabbing data.
-Perosnal project to increase my React/JS knowledge.
+Personal project to increase my React/JS knowledge.

+I am familiar with tailwind/react/redux/typescript, but only for adding/editing existing screens, rather than starting from scratch.
+Thought it was worth giving myself a playground to learn in.

 # React + Vite